The Rise of Decaf

 When we frame it this way, it becomes clear how important high quality decaf can be to the coffee consumer.

 He won using a decaf.
 Not a decaffeinated version of a highly processed anaerobic geisha, but a decaffeinated typica variety from Colombia.
-The same decaf that was BlendIn’s House Decaf, available in their cafe and on their webstore.
-It wasn’t a normal CO2 processed decaf, but rather an innovative method of decaffeiantion using water and ethyl acetate.
+The same decaf that is used as BlendIn’s House Decaf, available in their cafe and on their webstore.
+It isn’t a normal CO2 processed decaf, but rather an innovative method of decaffeination using water and ethyl acetate.

 On their website, they describe their decaf process for a caturra varietal: